wstagg/Satellite-Tracker-Matplotlib/README.md

+## Python packages required
+- matplotlib
+- cartopy
+- scipy

+ ## How to use
 Requires OrbitFetcher with python bindings.

 Copy and the OrbitFetcher shared library into the src directory along with the config.txt (dont forget to have a valid API key).